 Sovereign Immunity in Florida

 According to Florida Statute 768.28, the State of Florida agrees to be held accountable for certain torts.
-This statute waves Florida’s sovereign immunity under certain circumstances, which allows citizens to seek compensation for wrongs committed by the government or its agencies.
+Florida Statute 768.28 waves sovereign immunity in Florida under certain circumstances, which allows citizens to seek compensation for wrongs committed by the government or its agencies.
 However, it does place caps on the amount plaintiffs can recover, as well as prohibits them to recover punitive damage compensation or collect prejudgment interest.

 Suing the State of Florida